 Wood sheds are the most popular option.
 That is because they enhance the beauty of your property.
 But the more practical reason for wood is because you can add creative options like skylights, shelves, windows, and features.

 Wooden "She Sheds" are more expensive.
-You can figure anything from $600 to $3000 just for the base unit.
+You can figure anything from $600–3000 just for the base unit.

-What sells the vinyl shed id the durability of the shed.
-They do not become worn by rot, insects or decay.
+What sells the vinyl shed is its durability.
+They do not become worn by rot, insects, or decay.
 The other pro on this shed is that they stand up to extreme weather elements.
 They are considered the most maintenance-free options.

 Depending on the room or space that you have, the actual redo budget will depend on the size of the space and how handy you or your family may be.